 The man wanted to take me somewhere other than Amplas, vaguely pointing at the side of the road while uttering “minibus Toba.”
 Medan was awful; ugly low-level cement and brick buildings in drab colours.
 Garbage was strewn everywhere.
 Exhaust from the traffic filled the air.
 Cars – ugly East-European looking cars – rubbed bumber to bumper.
 Motorcycles tried to manoeuvre between them.
 I looked out the window and wondered what made people go on living, that’s how dreary the scene looked.
 “No” I told the man, “Amplas.”
 I wasn’t going to get out on the side of the road in the middle of nowhere.
 He looked angry “Ok, I take you Lake Toba.”
 “No” I said, “Amplas!”.
 He grumbled aloud.

 It was the most primitive bus station I have ever seen.
 Amplas is a huge, muddy lot full of congregating minibuses, along with a few larger buses run by ALS and ANS, the two major bus companies in Sumatra.
 Getting out of the taxi, I was besieged by touts “Where you go Mister?”
 Finding out that neither ALS or ANS had buses within the next several hours, I negotiated a minibus ride “Only three hours mister!” said the eager youth, counting a handful of rupiahs.
 Women and children, wearing ratty t-shirts and jeans and balancing baskets on their heads, sold dry cookies and bottles of water and smiled and giggled at the white tourist waiting in the minivan.
 A group of young boys came to stare and laugh.
 I could only smile back, wondering all the while if I was the only westerner to have ever made it though Amplas.
 I found myself sweating profusely.
 I held on tightly to my hand luggage.
 A woman came to look at me, smiling.
 It was then that I came to the realization that there was no malice in their curiosity.
-I seemed to be something of a minor celebrity here, kind of like Brad Pitt was in that movie ‘7 years in Tibet’.
+I seemed to be something of a minor celebrity here Maybe they thought I was Brad Pitt.

 Amplas bus station & The Scariest highway in the world